Interview Prep

 • For Veterans: have 7-9 "success stories" that can help you explain how your military experience relates to a corporate job.

-• Be on time.
-Whether your interview is face to face, or your interview is virtual – allow yourself a little extra time in case any issues arise along the way.
+• Be on time – allow yourself a little extra time in case any issues arise.

 General Questions: